gaehlerm/SoftwareEngineering/README.md

 As I said, it is hard to keep track of this kind of redundancies.
 There is no easy way to prevent them.
 The only way I could think of is keeping the parts of the software small and cohesive such that it is always more or less clear where a ceartain feature has to be implemented.

 One common source of repetition are switch case or if statements.
-They looks something like this:
+They look something like this:
 ```py
 if job == "president":
     residency = "White house"